Vlada0812/demo-django-hello-world-starter-master/README.md

 6. SAST - The code is analyzed by static code scanning tools:
   6.1 CodeQL -in python mode
-  6.2 Anchore -specialized in container vullnerabilities 6.3 The project also integrated with Snyk - Snyk i integrated via Snyk web portal, will be demonstrated.
+  6.2 Anchore -specialized in container vullnerabilities 6.3 The project also integrated with Snyk - Snyk is integrated via Snyk web portal, will be demonstrated.